nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 Its a toolkit to organize and maintain your JavaScript projects.
 Want to do something good for your machine, planet earth and your JavaScript code?
 Try turborepo.
 Do it like a pro!

 Turborepo was recently released by Jared Palmer and fine folks from Vercel.
-Turborepo brings a breeze of fresh air in the javascript tools ecosystem.
+This fine product brings a breeze of fresh air in the javascript tools ecosystem.
 Simplicity of setup with the great benefits!
-Reuse node_modules for all your projects and libs, reuse your configurations, mock api, on top of that link effortlessly your cloud account and cache 3rd party dependencies; this will save you some money and make you a good citizen of earth.
+Reuse node_modules for all your projects and libs, your configurations, mock api, etc.
+Effortlessly link your cloud account and cache 3rd party dependencies; this will save you some money and make you a better developer.

-More in detail of this great product in their super awesome [website](https://turborepo.org/).
+Turborepo [website](https://turborepo.org/) is super awesome.
+Besides great documentation you can find excellent resource links from open source and javascript maintenance domain; make sure you check it out.

-As advertised in the title I whipped up the example using svelte and sveltekit with turborepo.
+As advertised in the title I "whipped" up the example using svelte and sveltekit with turborepo.
 This code can be found [here](https://github.com/nkostic/sites-example).

 In a nutshell: